Pennoyer v. Neff: Opinion of the court

 The Supreme Court ruled in favor of Neff, holding that for the trial court to have jurisdiction over the property, the property needed to be attached before the start of litigation, whereupon the trial court has quasi in rem jurisdiction.
-Mitchell had made the mistake of not attaching the parcel at the start of his action against Neff, instead waiting until after judgement had been rendered.
+Mitchell had made the mistake of not attaching the parcel at the start of his action against Neff, instead waiting until after Judgment had been rendered.
 The Court then laid out a broad argument for limited personal jurisdiction.

 Constructive notice as opposed to actual notice is insufficient under US law to inform a person living in another state, except for cases affecting the personal status of an American plaintiff (like divorce) or cases that are in rem, in which the property sought is within the boundaries of the state and the law presumes that property is always in the possession of the owner who therefore knows what happens to the property.
 Thus, attachment of the property before judicial proceedings makes constructive notice sufficient.